mjrehder/StyledInformationView/README.md

 # Usage

-From the example project, which results in the screenshot show above:
+From the example project, which results in the screenshot shown above:

 ```swift
 import UIKit